 sudo apt-get install terminology

-Then you will found Terminology installed in /usr/bin/ folder.
-To run it, just type terminology from another terminal, or create a launcher / shortcut in your desktop.
+Then you will found terminology installed in /usr/bin/ folder.
+To run it, just type terminology from the terminal.

 Sneak Peak of Terminology